drydenwilliams/full-time-to-self-employed/README.md

 Your employer must deduct this tax from your monthly wages and pay it over to HMRC.

 At the same time your employer must also deduct employee's National Insurance from your wages and pay that over to HMRC too.

-## Forms

-* **P60:** The P60 summarises their total pay and deductions for the year.
-* **P45:** You need to tell HM Revenue and Customs (HMRC) when one of your employees leaves or retires, and deduct and pay the right tax and National Insurance.
-* **CT600:** to file a Company Tax Return for accounting periods starting on or after 1 April 2015.

 ## Taxes